Where the curious find answers.

-Fulfilling, enriching activity is the core of an MRC Healthy Living Community.
+Fulfilling, enriching activity is the core of an MRC Life Plan Community.
 In Assisted Living, no less than in Independent Living, the calendar is filled with activities designed for building friendships and creating opportunities for new experiences, entertainment, socializing, sharing educational activities and taking advantage of the life-enriching amenities and services in our community.

 Can I still go shopping?
 To movies?
 Are there other chances to get out and about?